 The correct application of data collection principles and the correct coding of circumstances, in particular according to the IDB-FDS Data Dictionary [7], requires well trained hospital staffers, who capture the data in hospitals (the "coders").
 The IDB-NDA organization and the hospitals bear the joint responsibility for sufficient qualification of staff and sufficient quality of data.
-The heavy work load in accident and emergency departments and the limited time for administrative work put severe pressure on the quality of reporting and completeness of information.
+The heavy workload in accident and emergency departments and the limited time for administrative work put severe pressure on the quality of reporting and completeness of information.
 Therefor continuous awareness raising and training of concerned medical, nursing and administrative staff in EDs is essential.

 The IDB-NDA shall offer regular training events for the involved hospital staff, explaining also the importance of proper coding for achieving the purpose of the data collection.
-It is recommended to perform practical exercises and to explain the "gold standards" examples [13].
+It is recommended to perform practical exercises.
 Frequently, the proper coding of involved products/substances as required by the IDB-FDS, and the level of product involvement sometimes pose difficulties.
-As an example, which demonstrates the need for training, see the box "What mean the different levels of product involvement in the IDB-FDS?".
+As examples, which demonstrate the need for training, see the boxes "What mean the different levels of product involvement in the IDB-FDS?" and "Polytrauma and multiple injuries".